|

 fits into a 500x500 pixel area.
 (I've used a small brush here to

-paint a 466x314 object in order to save space demonstrating '-)
+paint a 466x314 object in order to save space demonstrating '-) In "Paint as object" mode, line up the brush as

 usual in the upper left corner of your canvas and click it just